OptimalBits/ground/Readme.md

 - Designed and optimized for Node.js servers.
 - Hierarchical routing system simplifies routing by matching the DOM hierarchical nature.
-- Models, Collections and Sequences with with property **bindings**, **persistence** and client-server **synchronization**.
+- Models, Collections with property **bindings**, **persistence** and client-server **synchronization**.
-- Complete **offline** support.
+- **offline** support.
 - *Declarative Bindings* for easily connecting views and models.

 ##Philosophy

 The philosophy of Ground is to focus on *performance* and *simplicity*.
-It should be a complete Web framework that is fun to use and that uses efficiently the newest web browser technologies, and that relies on Node.js server technology to provide scalability and synchronization.
+It should be a complete Web framework that is fun to use, that uses efficiently the newest web browser technologies, and that relies on Node.js server technology to provide scalability and synchronization.
 It tries to be un-orthodox in some areas, like providing a hierarchical routing system or only relaying on socket.io for communication instead of AJAX.

 ##Dependencies

 Ground depends on the following external libraries: Curl, Socket.io and Underscore or LoDash.
-There are also provided some optional views that depend on jQuery UI.

-Ground itself is provided as [AMD modules](https://github.com/amdjs/amdjs-api/wiki/AMD), and many of its core functions will not work without a module loader.
-While it should work with any AMD compatible loader, although we recommend Curl since it is already a required dependency.
+Ground is provided both as a set of typescript classes, and as a javascript AMD module.
+It can be included using script tags or using an [AMD loader](https://github.com/amdjs/amdjs-api/wiki/AMD).
+While it should work with any AMD compatible loader, we recommend [Curl](https://github.com/cujojs/curl) since it is already a required dependency.

 ##Install

-Install Ground using npm:
+Install Ground by using npm:

-    npm install ground
+    npm install gnd

 #Demos